South Carolina Early Care and Education Career Ladder

 What are the levels of the Career Ladder?

 Early Care and Education professionals work at all levels of the Career Ladder, from entry level to accomplished.
-The Career Ladder recognizes the important contributions of the entire ECE workforce, regardless of the position a person holds or their level.
 ECE professionals are: Teachers, Caregivers, Child Care Providers, Family home providers, Group Home Providers, Educators, Administrators, Trainers, and Advocates.
 Anyone working directly or indirectly with young children (ages birth to 8) in a variety of settings can be a part of the SC Endeavors Registry.
-In fact, the ladder is designed so that anyone in the field of ECE can be placed on it regardless of whether that person has just graduated from high school or whether the person is a college professor teaching ECE courses.
-The ladder is designed to promote mutual respect, cooperation, and equal importance among all roles and settings; it is a person's level of education in ECE that determines his/her placement on the Career Ladder as opposed to his/her job title.
+The career ladder is designed so that anyone in the field of ECE can be placed on it regardless of whether that person has just graduated from high school or whether the person is a college professor teaching ECE courses.

 Why is the Career Ladder important to ECE?